MOVIE RECCOS, MOVIES

 Image Source: auralcrave.com

 Mulholland Drive is set in the beautiful but dangerous netherworld of Hollywood.
-It tells the story of Rita (Laura Harring) who escapes being murdered but suffers injury in a car accident.
-She loses her memory and staggers into an apartment, where she meets Betty (Naomi Watts).
-As the story progresses, the two women discover that their identity oscillates between truth and deception.
+It follows Rita (Laura Harring), who survives an attempted murder but loses her memory in a car accident.
+Disoriented, she stumbles into an apartment where she meets Betty (Naomi Watts), an aspiring actress.
+As the story progresses, the two women uncover a tangled web of identity, oscillating between truth and deception.

 Leave a Comment